Thermal Relic of Self-Interacting Dark Matter with Retarded Decay of Mediator: Introduction

-The structure of this paper is organized as follows: In section~\ref{sec:thermal}, the thermal history of hidden sector is briefly reviewed.
-In particular, the temperature ratio between hidden sector and visible sector is derived explicitly.
-The implication on Boltzmann equation is discussed in detail.
-Section~\ref{sec:sidm} is used to testify whether or not singlino can be reliable self-interacting dark matter candidate.
-We use the semi-analytical formula to calculate the self-interaction cross section.
-The simple chi-squared analysis shows that mass ratio $m_{\phi}/m_{m_{\chi}}$ smaller than $10^{-4}$ is favored.
-In section~\ref{sec:model} we layout general contents of our benchmark model i.e. General NMSSM, which are necessary for sommerfeld enhancement and bound state calculation.
-The long-range potential is given explicitly by one-singlet exchange.
-The smallness of $\lambda$ is paid more attention since it generates a retarded decay of singlet which alters the cosmological evolution of hidden sector.
-We should mention that, our calculation is not limited in supersymmetry.
-Instead it reflects general properties of hidden sector with large mass splitting.
-The constraint from BBN and hidden sector requirement is derived for light mediator.
-In section~\ref{sec:cross}, we show the analytical results of sommerfeld enhancement and radiative bound state formation cross section.
-The implication of relevant DM properties such as relic abundance involving Sommerfeld Enhancement (SE) effect and Bound state formation (BSF) are shown explicitly.
-We finally conclude in section~\ref{sec:conclusion}.
+The structure of this paper is organized as follows: In Sec.~\ref{sec:model} We derive the temperature ratio between the HS and the VS in terms of entropy conservation, and implement it to the Boltzmann equation.
+And then briefly review the general contents of our benchmark model, GHPDM, in which SE and formation of bound state can be realized.
+The constraints from BBN an CMB are also calculated.
+We give the semi-analytical formula to calculate the self-interaction cross-section in Sec.~\ref{sec:sidm}.
+A simple chi-squared analysis shows that mass ratio $m_{\phi}/m_{m_{\chi}}$ smaller than $10^{-4}$ is favored.
+In Sec.~\ref{sec:cross}, we show the analytical results of SE and radiative BSF cross-section.
+The implication of relevant DM properties such as relic abundance involving SE effect and BSF are shown explicitly.
+We finally conclude in Sec.~\ref{sec:conclusion}.